openstack/governance/reference/charter.rst

 strongly encouraged to participate in the meeting and voice their opinion, though only TC members can ultimately cast a vote.

+.. _charter-motions-section:

 Motions
 =======

-Before being put to a vote, motions presented before the TC should be discussed publicly on the development mailing-list for a minimum of 4 business days to give a chance to the wider community to express their opinion.
-TC members can vote positively, negatively, or abstain.
-Decisions need more positive votes than negative votes (ties mean the motion is rejected), and a minimum of positive votes of at least one third of the total number of TC members (rounded
-up: in a 13-member committee that means a minimum of 5 approvers).
+Motions presented before the TC should be discussed publicly to give a chance to the wider community to express their opinion.
+Motions should therefore be announced on the development mailing list and posted to Gerrit for review for a minimum of 7 calendar days.

+TC members can vote positively, negatively, or abstain (using the "RollCall-Vote" in Gerrit).
+Decisions need more positive votes than negative votes (ties mean the motion is rejected), and a minimum of positive votes of at least one third of the total number of TC members (rounded up: in a 13-member committee that means a minimum of 5 approvers).
+After a motion receives sufficient votes to pass, it must stay open for further comments and voting for a minimum of 3 calendar days.

 Election for PTL seats
 ======================